This simple Chick and Egg craft is a fun one for Easter. Template included.

 And with the springtime comes Easter and lots of fun crafts.
 Think crafts featuring spring flowers, baby animals and Easter eggs.

-Today’s craft is a super cute egg and chick craft.
+Today’s craft is a super sweet egg and chick craft.

-So, read on to find out how to make this cute Easter craft and grab the free template, which is available to download at the end of this post!
+So, read on to find out how to make this cute Easter craft and grab the free template, which is available at the end of the post.

 What you’ll need